-ISL Lead Agency; Day Habilitation; or Residential Hab Provider Agency
+ISL Lead Agency; Day Habilitation; or Group Home Provider Agency

-Any agency providing this service must employ a psychologist, counselor or social worker, or behavior analyst licensed under RSMo Chapter 337 to function as the Crisis Professional.
-Certificate (specify): Other Standard (specify): DMH Contract; The service is to be provided by a team consisting of Contract The Crisis Technicians have high school diploma or General Supervision of a Crisis Professional who is a psycholog licensed by the State of Missouri (RSMo Chapter 337) of work experience in serving persons with development previous work experience or separately, have a minimut techniques prior to providing services.
-A person trained Administration must be present at all times of the services.
-ED and operate under the direction and ist, counselor, social worker, or behavior analyst.
-All team members shall have at least one year ntal disabilities (DD) and shall, either within their m of 40 hours training in crisis intervention.
-In CPR/First Aid and Medication.
-Verification of Provider Qualifications Entity Responsible for Verification: Regional Office Frequency of Verification: Prior to contract approval; as needed based on service r nonitoring concerns Appendix C: Participant Services C-1/C-3: Service Specification tate laws, regulations and policies referenced in the specificane Medicaid agency or the operating agency (if applicable).
-Service Type: ation are readily available to CMS upon request through Other Service as provided in 42 CFR §440.180(b)(9), the State requests the pecified in statute.
-Service Title: authority to provide the following additional service not Environmental Accessibility Adaptations-Home/Vehicle Mo dification ICBS Taxonomy: Category 1: Sub-Category 1: 14 Equipment, Technology, and Modifications 14020 home and/or vehicle accessibility adaptation: Category 2: Sub-Category 2:
+Any agency providing this service must employ a Psycanalyst licensed under RSMo Chapter 337 to function Certificate (specify): Other Standard (specify): DMH Contract; The service is to be provided by a team consisting of Contract The Crisis Technicians must have a High School Diplosupervision of a Crisis Professional who is a psycholo licensed by the State of Missouri (RSMo Chapter 337) work experience in serving persons with development previous work experience or separately, have a minimal techniques prior to providing services.
+A person trained Administration must be present at all times of the services. oma or GED and operate under the direction and gist, counselor, social worker or behavior analyst ).
+All team members shall have at least one year of al disabilities (DD) and shall, either within their num of 40 hours of training in crisis intervention ed in CPR/First Aid and Medication Verification of Provider Qualifications Entity Responsible for Verification: Division of DD Regional Office Frequency of Verification: Prior to contract approval and renewal; as needed base nd on sarvice monitoring concerns Appendix C: Participant Services C-1/C-3: Service Specification State laws, regulations and policies referenced in the specific he Medicaid agency or the operating agency (if applicable).
+Service Type: Other Service As provided in 42 CFR §440.180(b)(9), the State requests the specified in statute.
+Service Title: Environmental Accessibility Adaptations-Home/Vehicle Me odification HCBS Taxonomy: Category 1: Sub-Category 1: 14 Equipment, Technology, and Modifications 14020 home and/or vehicle accessibility adaptation Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

 Category 4: Sub-Category 4:

-Complete this part for a renewal application or a new waiver that replaces an existing waiver.
+Complete this part for a renewal application of or a new waiver that replaces an existing waiver.
 Select one: